-Tourist visa (FMM) – The TIP expires when your visa does.
+Tourist card (FMM) – The TIP expires when your visa does.
 That means that you will have to plan a road trip to the border every six months.

 Special Note: If you only have a tourist visa, you may have difficulty buying and registering a car in Mexico.

 Temporary Resident Visa – You can obtain a TIP that expires when your visa does.
 This is the best option if you want to hang onto your foreign plated car for a little while.
 However, after four years you will have to change to a Permanent Resident Visa (see below).